 All oil from the crankshaft journal and the connecting rod bearing inserts.
-Install or Connect (Figure 39)

 - Refer to the proper section for additional information on connecting rod bearing sizing. - 1.
 Connecting rod with the upper connecting rod bearing insert to the crankshaft journal. - 2.
 A piece of gaging plastic the length of the bearing (parallel to the crankshaft) on the journal (figure 39).
 The plastic gage should be positioned in the middle of the upper and lower bearing insert.
 (Bearings are eccentric and false readings could occur if placed elsewhere.)